Oxygem/Kanmail/README.md

 ## Building

 Per the [pyinstaller documentation](https://pyinstaller.readthedocs.io/en/stable/usage.html#platform-specific-notes), for maximum compatability Kanmail is ideally built on the _oldest_ systems available.
-MacOS + Linux builds are forwards, but not backwards, compatible.
+MacOS + Linux builds are forward, but not backward, compatible.

 Kanmail is currently built on: